steforster/bms1-binary-message-stream-format/README.md

 	xx9		16 bytes (128 bit, little endian) data follows

 Note A:
-    The tags 00x, 01x and 25x do not have length specifiers according to the above rules.
+    The tags 00x, 01x, 24x and 25x do not have length specifiers according to the above rules.

 Note B:
-	The tags 00x and 01x are single byte tags, there is no data to skip after an unknown tag in this range is received.
+	The tags 00x and 01x are single byte tags, there is no data to be skipped after an unknown tag in this range is received.

+Note C:
+	Introducing new tags in the range 24x and 25x is a breaking change of the BMS1 specification.
+  	The message parsing fails, when an unknow 24x or 25x tag is read because the data length is not specified for these tags.

 ### BMS1 value tags